dimforge/ncollide/docs/collision_detection_pipeline.md

 Those planar contacts that cannot be assimilated to a single point are called _conforming contacts_.
-Approximating the shape of such contact with more than one point is critical for, e.g., physics simulation applications with contact laws based exclusively on a discrete number of isolated contact points.
+Approximating the shape of such contact with more than one point is critical for, e.g., physics simulation applications with contact laws based exclusively on a discrete number of isolated points.
 The following figure shows what would happen on this kind of physics simulation with a conforming contact approximated by only one point:

 <center>
 ![](../img/contact.svg)